nodejs/node/doc/api/perf_hooks.md

 ### Measuring the duration of async operations

-The following example uses the [Async Hooks][] and Performance APIs to measure the actual duration of a Timeout operation (including the amount of time it to execute the callback).
+The following example uses the [Async Hooks][] and Performance APIs to measure the actual duration of a Timeout operation (including the amount of time it took to execute the callback).

 ```js